-This risk methodology and assessment focuses on the risks to national security generated by climate-related disasters and comprises elements like territorial integrity, ecological security, economic security, physical security, human security and, social and political stability.
+This risk methodology and assessment focuses on the risks to national security generated by climate-related disasters and comprises elements like territorial integrity, ecological security, economic security, physical security and, social and political stability.
 The methodology supports the combination of multiple indicators and creates a plot based on an X-axis that delineates the hazard on a scale for the probability of a climate-related disaster to occur and a Y-axis that delineates the potential impact of the specific natural hazard.
 Such a matrix can be developed to assess climate security risks at different geographical levels: global, regional, and even national levels.
 The output of this risk assessment methodology is a climate security risk matrix, a tool that helps to identify and evaluate climate-driven risk by assessing the probability and consequences (impact) of potentially hazardous events for countries and regions.
 Its potential is that it employs well-established data sources and combines them in new ways to give insight into the world's most salient risks regarding climate changes and its consequences for security.
-Data on discreet events can also be used to produce time series and assess trends in climate-driven risk.